Archive for the ‘Weed Control’ Category

 Growers hardly have any options to fight the danger.
 There is no herbicide which provides 100% protection.
 Furthermore the leaves of ragwort seedlings look almost exactly like arugula, which makes a later automatic or manual extraction after harvest almost impossible.

 The responsible government office of the German federal state Rhineland-Palatinate (DLR Rheinlandpfalz) is presently reassessing existing methods to fight ragwort.
-Soil steaming is also among them (please see report from May2010).
+Soil steaming is also among them (please see report from May 2010).
 The results of the investigation will be published shortly.

 The control of invasive plants with hot steam enters the final stage

-Wednesday, May 26th, 2010
+Mittwoch, Mai 26th, 2010

 The regional board of Freibug / Germany has finished its research on the control of Japanese knotweed with mere hot steam without chemicals which was started in autumn last year.
 The last treatment process was conducted to distroy the plant’s rhizomes in deep soil layers.